Go to the Doctor

 - Make the baby prone to future problems with the lungs or breathing

-Drinking alcohol during pregnancy can lead to a pattern of birth defects that includes mental retardation and certain physical problems.
+Drinking alcohol during pregnancy can lead to a pattern of birth defects that includes intellectual disability and certain physical problems.
 No amount of alcohol is known to be safe while pregnant, and there’s no safe time during pregnancy to drink.

 Prenatal vitamins: At least one month before you get pregnant, start taking a daily vitamin that has folic acid.
 It’s been shown to lower the risk of having a baby with a neural tube defect like spina bifida, a serious condition in which the brain and spinal cord don’t form normally.
 The CDC recommends you take 400 micrograms of folic acid daily before conception and throughout pregnancy.
 Most drugstores sell over-the-counter prenatal vitamins that don’t require a prescription.